 - Grade 4 – Students make Halloween gift bags for residents of the Children’s Home.
 Later in the year, students visit the Redlands Christian Migrant Association.
 Our children play with the three- and four-year-olds and share snacks.
 Students also sing to the children in Spanish and read to them.

 - Grade 5 – All fifth graders serve on a service council.
-Councils include the Community Service Council, the Chaplain’s Advisory Board, Technology, Funfare (school news), and Ambassadors.
-Members of the Community Service Council help organize a school-wide food drive to benefit the Feeding America food bank, support a book drive, the Turkey Trot (where students collect basic needs items for The Children’s Home).
-As a culminating activity, Service Council members research service organizations and pick one to support with a break sale (bake sale) for Upper Division students.
-Last year’s break sale supported The Smile Train.
+Councils include the Community Service Council, the Chaplain’s Council, Technology, Funfare (school news), Art Factory, Library Club, and Ambassadors.
+Members of the Community Service Council help organize a school-wide food drive to benefit the Feeding America food bank and support both a book drive and the Turkey Trot (where students collect basic needs items for The Children’s Home).
+As a culminating activity, Community Service Council members research service organizations and pick one to support with a break sale (bake sale) for Upper Division students.
+In previous years, students supported the Humane Society, Smile Train and One Sight.

 The Lower Division as a whole responds to the community and the world on an as-need basis as well.
 When natural disasters occur, the Lower Division children are quick to respond to help those in need.
 Teachers, staff, and administrators guide the children in their desire to assist others.